 You can also realize environmental benefits from your residential roofing choices.
 For example, if you select a light-colored surface or a material that doesn’t absorb heat from the sun, you significantly reduce your home’s cooling needs.
 Remember, when your attic stays cooler, your cooling bills go down.

 Within this site is information on the most popular types of residential roofing materials.
 Remember that cost alone does not determine which is best for you, and not all of these products will meet the needs of your home.
-By carefully selecting the right residential roofing material, making sure it’s installed properly and performing modest maintenance occasionally, there is no reason you can’t have a roof that functions properly for 20 to 50 years – or even longer.
+By carefully selecting the right residential roofing material.
+Making sure it’s installed correctly and performing modest maintenance occasionally.
+There is no reason you can’t have a roof that functions properly for 20 to 50 years – or even longer.